Some links in this post are affiliate links. As an Amazon Associate I earn from qualifying purchases made through links from this site.

 Be warned: the local authorities are often strict in enforcing these rules, and are likely to move you on (including in the middle of the night) and/or threaten you with fines if they catch you camping without a permit…

-Best Places To Go Wild Camping In Scotland
+The Best Wild Camping Spots In Scotland

 Galloway Forest Park